hdzierz/Genome-Assembly-Standard-in-Bioinformatics-at-PFR/bf2o9i3tmc.md

 - GFF with gene models where available
 - GFF with liftovers where applicable
 - Indices
-- Linkage maps (Linkage maps (if used during scaffold assignment) in standard format or links to maps in Git
+- Linkage maps if no(Linkage maps (if used during scaffold assignment) in standard format or links to maps in Git